Limiting beliefs can make it harder to relieve IBS

 2) I don’t deserve to recover from IBS (and enjoy my life)

-This, sadly, can be a very deep often unconscious limiting belief, often held by someone neglected or abused during their childhood, either emotionally or physically.
+This, sadly, can be a very deep often unconscious limiting belief, often held by someone who was not loved enough growing up, criticized or abused physically and/or emotionally.

 Having grown up without a sense of their own worth as a person (through no fault of their own) they may feel a deep sense of guilt, as if it was somehow their fault (which it wasn’t).

-And feel they somehow deserve to suffer.
+And feel deep down that they somehow deserve to suffer.
 That this is their lot.

 Whatever I believe to be true about myself and my past, I am an honest person and I’m open to having less pain and more enjoyment in my life from now on.